Dynamic Properties of Two-Dimensional Latticed Holographic System: Discussion

 \section{Discussion}

-In this paper, we have studied the anisotropy effect on the dynamical quantities, including the DC conductivity and the butterfly velocity.
-The spatial anisotropy is realized in Q-lattice model by setting the wave number $k_1\neq k_2$.
+In this paper, we have studied the anisotropy effect on the dynamical quantities, including the DC conductivity, the butterfly velocity and the charge diffusion.
+The spatial anisotropy is realized in Q-lattice model by setting the wavenumber $\tilde k_1\neq \tilde k_2$.
 We reveal the phase structure by DC conductivity.
 The anisotropy lays a significant effect on the phase structures, that we divide into three classes: metallic, metallic and insulating in different directions, insulating.

-When the anisotropy is introduced, MIT is still universal.
+When the anisotropy is introduced, MIT is still present.
 But MIT phase diagram along $x$ direction is greatly affected by the lattice parameters along $y$ direction.
-An interesting result is found that $k_2=0$ sets the upper bound of the critical line in the phase diagram ($\lambda_1$, $k_1$).
-As $k_2$ increases, this critical line goes up and approaches this upper bound.
+An interesting result is that $\tilde k_2=0$ sets the upper bound of the critical line in the phase diagram ($\tilde\lambda_1$, $\tilde k_1$).
+As $\tilde k_2$ increases, this critical line goes up and approaches this upper bound.
 That is to say, the phase structure is novel that one lattice can affect the other lattice.
-We provided several understandings on that, including mode analysis.
+We provided an analytical understanding through mode analysis and explained this phenomenon from the perspective of dual physics.

 The butterfly velocity is also angle-dependent when the anisotropy is introduced.
 We further confirm the result that the lattice suppresses the butterfly velocity.
 It has been observed in our previous work \cite{Ling:2016ibq}, in which the lattice along $y$ direction is turned off.
-In addition, we also confirm the robustness of the butterfly as the diagnostic of the QPT in an anisotropic system.
+In addition, we also confirm the robustness of the butterfly velocity as the diagnostic of the QPT in an anisotropic system.

-For anisotropic cases, the most important property is that the IR fixed point can be non-AdS$_2 \times \mathbb R^2$ even for metallic phases.
-Also, we observed some patterns of $\alpha$ and $\beta$ for different cases.
-This may help explain the bizarre IR fixed point.
+The charge diffusion still diagnoses the MIT, but shows different properties from the butterfly velocity.
+First, in isotropic cases, $\Omega$ tends to different low-temperature behavior in metallic phases; while in insulating phases, it tends to the same low-temperature behavior.
+The reason for this phenomenon is that the charge density is not dictated by the horizon data, and the low-temperature scaling behavior of DC conductivity is still unclear.
+In addition, the charge diffusion also shows rich behavior in the case of anisotropy: when the anisotropy is weak, $\Omega$ tends to two distinct values, while when the anisotropy is strong, the low-temperature behavior of $\Omega$ is obviously related to the angle.
+Meanwhile, the charge diffusion behavior in this model also shows that the relaxation time of the system does not saturate the bound set by the Planckian time scale, but is much larger than it.